baguettekitty/RSL/README.md

 ## Roblox Sign Language (RSL)

-RSL is a replacement for chatting due to the new Roblox age verfication requirement to chat
+Roblox Sign Language (RSL) is a replacement for chatting due to the new Roblox age verfication requirement to chat

 - It is very messy and bare bones right now, but it will hopefully evolve into something better